arthurbernierjr/IPFS/README.md

 # Find
-- Use content routing via the Kidenlia DHT
+- Use content routing via the Kademlia DHT

 ## Routing
 Routing in IPFS is the process of finding and retrieving content from the distributed network.
 It is based on the Kademlia distributed hash table (DHT) and is used to locate and retrieve content from the distributed network.
 Routing is used to ensure that content is stored and retrieved efficiently, allowing for more efficient storage and retrieval of data.